Kiemoniasty/Sentinel_Service_Backend/README.md

 <br>

-<h3> Service Sentinel is a backend system for real-time monitoring and management of services, built with Flask, SQLAlchemy, and InfluxDB. </h3>
+<h3>Service Sentinel is a backend service designed for efficient and real-time tracking of system components.
+Built with Flask, SQLAlchemy, and InfluxDB, it supports user management, logging, and metric collection.</h3>

 <br>